roblevay/MDP080/5_Modify.md

 ## Modify Data

-In this exercise, you'll insert, update, and delete data in the AdventureWorks database.
+In this exercise, you'll insert, update, and delete data in the AdventureworksLT database.

-> **Note**: This exercise assumes you have created the sample AdventureWorks database.
+> **Note**: This exercise assumes you have created the sample AdventureworksLT database.

 ---